Behind the Music: Premise

 Each show focuses on a musician or musical group, documenting both the successes of the musicians and the problems they faced during their careers.
-Except for the first two episodes (which focused on Milli Vanilli and M.C.
-Hammer), all programs are narrated by Jim Forbes.
+Except for the first two episodes (which focused on Milli Vanilli and MC Hammer), all programs are narrated by Jim Forbes.
 Forbes was later used to narrate the Milli Vanilli episode when it was modified to include the death of Rob Pilatus.
 The British airings of the episodes focusing on Thin Lizzy, Aerosmith and Genesis were narrated by Mary Anne Hobbs while Forbes narrated the American airings.

 VH1's criterion for choosing the musicians who appear on the show is, in many cases, to profile those who are no longer in the music industry, or were moderately significant in rock history (although many are in the Rock and Roll Hall of Fame such as Neil Diamond, The Police, Metallica, AC/DC, Aerosmith among others).
 This is different to VH1's other biography show, VH1's Legends, which profiles musicians who were very significant to the industry.
 Some artists were profiled on Behind the Music and Legends, including Tina Turner, Elton John, Keith Moon, and John Lennon (Behind the Music exclusively focused on the months before his 1980 murder).